 - Not all microchips are created equally.
 There are multiple frequencies of chips out there and not all facilities have universal scanners that can read all chips.

 Bottom line – your pet NEEDS to not be naked.
 They should have a physical ID tag, like a PetHub Digital ID Tag, on at all times.
-It shows they have a home and a family that is out there looking for them when they are lost.
+It shows they have a home and a family that is out there looking for them when they are away from home.
 And, if that tag is on them…they can get home without ever putting a paw into a shelter.
-An estimated 50% of animals going into shelters never come out again…are you willing to take that risk by not putting an ID tag on them?